burgheleavlad94/Dell.TehnicalTest/README.md

 when altering Customer information, the application doesn’t allow duplicated e-mail addresses (a message will be displayed: “Another customer is registered with same e-mail!”) but allows duplicated Customer Names.

 ## Running the tests
+For a better understanding, I've atached a video **Dell.TestInstructions.Video** with the steps you need to follow, to run the test.
 For running the tests you must:
 -	open solution Dell.TehnicalTest.WebApi , folder Tests, find project Dell.TestCustomersDb; UnitTest1.cs class contains testing methods;
 -	select Test menu, Windows and click Text explorer item;